World 1000 BCE

 In Africa, cattle-herding and farming have probably reached as far south as the Great Lakes region by now.

-The Western Hemisphere has seen further expansion of farming.
+The Americas have seen a further expansion of farming.
+In Central America, the first civilization of the Western Hemisphere has arisen, that of the Olmecs.
 In South America, intensive trade links between the high Andes and the coastal plains of Peru are creating a single cultural area.
 In North America, irrigation farming is already becoming established in the dry south-west of the present-day United States.
 Further east the Adena culture is emerging in the Mississippi valley, starting a tradition of mound-building which will last for two and a half millennia.